brvtalcake/FManC/README.md

 	- A function that puts the equivalent function into the the new source file code
 	- (I'm actually realizing that I should really create a new repo for it)
 --->
-- [ ] Fix the problem of tests not working in github workflow (although they're working on my computer).
-Check if it a LF/CRLF problem.
-Maybe add a .gitattributes to fix this
 - [ ] Documenting, as I'm starting to do with Doxygen
 - [x] Find a way to put the documentation online (?) (didn't know github pages were existing)
 - [ ] Rename test folder as example and put actual exemples in it